technologiestiftung/react-map-boilerplate/README.md

-# tsb-react-map-boilerplate
+# Mapbox React Filterable Map Boilerplate

 > This project serves as a template to plot spatial data on a map.

 ## Getting started

 Add a ```.env``` file with your mapbox token and style credentials in the root directory.
 Register at mapbox to get an access token.
+Add the following information:

 ```
 REACT_APP_MAP_TOKEN={{MAPBOX_TOKEN}}